PgBiel/typst-tablex/README.md

 - Table lines don't play very well with column and row gutter when a colspan or rowspan is used.
 They may be missing or be cut off by gutters.

+- Repeatable table headers might not behave properly depending on the size of your document or other factors (https://github.com/PgBiel/typst-tablex/issues/43).

 - Rows with fractional height (such as `2fr`) have zero height if the table spans more than one page.
 This is because fractional row heights are calculated on the available height of the first page of the table, which is something that the default `#table` can circumvent using internal code.
 This won't be fixed for now.
 (Columns with fractional width work fine, provided all pages the table is in have the same width, **and the page width isn't `auto`** (which forces fractional columns to be 0pt, even in the default `#table`).)

-- By default, the table assumes that all pages containing it have the same width and height (dimensions).
-This is used for auto-sizing of columns/rows and for repeatable headers to work properly.
-It would be potentially costly to re-calculate page sizes on every page, so this was postponed.

 - Rotation (via Typst's `#rotate`) of text only affects the visual appearance of the text on the page, but does not change its dimensions as they factor into the layout.
   This leads to certain visual issues, such as rotated text potentially overflowing the cell height without being hyphenated or, inversely, being hyphenated even though there is enough space vertically (https://github.com/PgBiel/typst-tablex/issues/59).